 - basil, marjoram, nutmeg

 Peel the potatoes.
-Ground them and place in a bowl.
+Grate them fine and place in a bowl.
 If there is potato juice inside, drain it with a spoon.
 Chop onion and separately garlic.
 Saute an onion in butter for 4 minutes, add garlic.
 Combine with potatoes’ mash.
 Add an egg, some flour, mix all well.
 Season with salt and pepper, add your favorite herbs.
 I add basil, marjoram and nutmeg.

 Fry in hot oil for about 3 minutes on each side, depending on the pancake thickness.